 Location: 2316 Polk St, San Francisco, CA 94109

-Details: Offering Japanese-American tasting menus in a stylish and intimate setting, blending technique with local,
+Details: Offering Japanese-American tasting menus in a stylish

 seasonal flavors.